awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Additionally, you can specify the following optional parameters:
 + getOptions

-  Extra options to retrieve content from a branch other than master or from a specific commit in the repository\. getOptions can be omitted if you are using the latest commit in the master branch\.
+  Extra options to retrieve content from a branch other than master or from a specific commit in the repository\. getOptions can be omitted if you're using the latest commit in the master branch\.

   Type: String